Now enrolling for Fall 2026 — join the waitlist for priority access.

 The method

 The Scholar's Studio method isn't new.
-It draws on fifty years of cognitive science research about how kids actually learn math and language.
-What's new is that we built a place that takes it seriously, after school, for grades 1 to 6 in Burlington.
+It draws on fifty years of cognitive science research about how children actually learn math and language.
+What's new is that we built a place that takes it seriously, after school, for Grades 1 to 6 in Burlington.

 What we believe